XabierGallardo/StarWars-Starship-Calculator/README.md

 #3.
 Store and access the data

-Get JSON data and store name, MGLT and consumables data onto a variable
+Get JSON data and store name, MGLT and consumables data into variables

-Create a new variable to do the calculation

 Calculation steps:

 - Need to know the total distance in hours a starship can cover

-- Multiply consumables results to get hours and store on new variable
+- Multiply consumables results to get hours and store results on new variable

-- (new variable) totalDistance = mglt * consumableHours
+- (new variable) totalDistance = mglt * hoursDistance

-- resupplyStops = totalDistance / inputDistance
+- calculateStops = totalDistance / inputDistance

-Show name and resupplyStops onto the screen
+Show name and number of stops onto the screen